 A = $4,247.98

 I (interest) = $1,247.98

-The primary benefit of utilizing compound interest is that it compounds over time to result in significantly larger returns than simply investing a lump sum initially with no additional investments or reinvestment throughout the duration of your investment period.
-Utilizing compound interest also allows investors to take advantage of compounding periods which increase their returns rapidly, as well as tax efficiency when using retirement accounts or other tax-advantaged accounts such as IRAs or 401ks.
+The primary benefit is that it compounds over time to result in significantly larger returns than simply investing a lump sum initially with no additional investments or reinvestment throughout the duration of your investment period.
+This also allows investors to take advantage of compounding periods which increase their returns rapidly, as well as tax efficiency when using retirement accounts or other tax-advantaged accounts such as IRAs or 401ks.